Виразка рогівки

 Таблиця

-Pathophysiology of Corneal Ulcer
+Pathophysiology of Corneal Ulcers

-Symptoms and Signs of Corneal Ulcer
+Symptoms and Signs of Corneal Ulcers

 Conjunctival redness, eye ache, foreign body sensation, photophobia, and lacrimation may be minimal initially.

-A corneal ulcer begins as a corneal epithelial defect that stains with fluorescein and an underlying dull, grayish, circumscribed superficial opacity (representing an infiltrate).
+A corneal ulcer begins as a corneal epithelial defect that stains with fluorescein and an underlying dull, grayish, circumscribed opacity (representing an infiltrate).
 Subsequently, the ulcer suppurates and necroses to form an excavated ulcer.
 Considerable circumcorneal conjunctival hyperemia is usual.
 More severe ulcers may spread to involve the width of the cornea, may penetrate deeply, or both.
 Also, in these cases, a hypopyon (layered white blood cells [WBCs] in the anterior chamber) may occur.
 In long-standing cases, blood vessels may grow in from the limbus (corneal neovascularization).

 Corneal ulcers due to Acanthamoeba are often intensely painful and may show transient corneal epithelial defects, multiple corneal stromal infiltrates, and, later, a large ring-shaped infiltrate.
-Fungal ulcers, which are more chronic than bacterial ulcers, are densely infiltrated and show occasional multiple discrete islands of infiltrate (satellite lesions) at the periphery.
+Fungal ulcers, which are more chronic than bacterial ulcers, are densely infiltrated and may show occasional multiple discrete islands of infiltrate (satellite lesions) at the periphery.
 Dendritic ulcers are characteristic of herpes simplex keratitis.

-Diagnosis of Corneal Ulcer
+Diagnosis of Corneal Ulcers

 • Slit-lamp examination

 Diagnosis is made by slit-lamp examination; a corneal infiltrate with an overlying epithelial defect that stains with fluorescein is diagnostic.
 All but small ulcers should be cultured by scraping with a disposable #15 blade, sterile platinum spatula, or jeweler's forceps (typically by an ophthalmologist).
-Microscopic examination of scrapings can identify Acanthamoeba.
+Microscopic examination of scrapings can be used to identify Acanthamoeba.

-Treatment of Corneal Ulcer
+Treatment of Corneal Ulcers

 • Initially empiric topical broad-spectrum antibiotic therapy